ofrogon/cleanBowerInstaller/README.md

 ## In coming
 * File ignore support.
 (Target version: 0.0.4)
+* Option to set a default action, for example, you will be able to always specify the execution of bower update or install when executing the module (Target version: 0.0.5)
 * Option to remove the bower folder after use.
-(Target version: 0.0.5)
+(Target version: 0.0.6)
 * Option to automatically install/update bower dependencies before run the tool.
 (Target version: 0.1.0)
 * Add test in the lib (Target version: 0.1.0)
 * Write the Wiki (Target version: 0.1.0)